|

 nothing

-through the silence, suddenly, -"Pine Cone, Pine Cone, this
+--- breaking through the silence, suddenly, -“Pine Cone, Pine Cone,

-began to hum as forcefully as they could, to make an audible carrier-wave,
+They began to hum as forcefully as they could, to make an audible

 again, louder.
 But their emulation seemed to have no effect on Fig